kheller18/data-structures-algorithms/questions/CSS.md

          ```

 51. What is the importance of CSS Sprites?
-    + CSS sprites are used for combining multiple images in a single larger image.
+    + `CSS Sprites`: used for combining multiple images in a single larger image.
 They are commonly used for representing icons that are used in the user interfaces.
 The main advantages of using sprites are:
        + It reduces the number of HTTP requests to get data of multiple images as they are acquired only by sending a single request.
        + It helps in downloading assets in advance that help display icons or images upon hover or other pseudo-states.
        + When there are multiple images, the browser makes separate calls to get the image for each of them.
 Using sprites, the images are combined in one and we can just call for that image using one call.